 The Achievements Program offers individualized treatment in small-group settings to children under age six.

 About Our Program:

-Our comprehensive approach focuses on the most challenging areas for these children: communication, social, emotional, and self-regulatory development.
-Using best-practice approaches, including Applied Behavior Analysis and others anchored in developmental sciences, we make the classroom not only a place of learning, but also a place to form friendships.
+Our comprehensive approach focuses on the most challenging areas for children with ASD: communication, social, emotional, and self-regulatory development.
+As a Naturalistic Developmental Behavioral Intervention, we make the classroom not only a place of learning, but also a place to form friendships.
 We strongly encourage parent involvement through observation, training, and team meetings.
-By encouraging and teaching children to apply their skills outside of clinical settings, we help children and their families to prepare for the transition into school-age years.
+By encouraging and teaching children to apply their skills out side of clinical settings, we help children and their families to prepare for the transition in to school-age years.

 About Achievements Groups:

 Achievements Groups are supervised by a certified speech-language pathologist and therapeutic assistant.
 Student-to-leader ratios are low and parent involvement is encouraged.
 In this setting, the program provides an enriching environment for social discovery through language mastery.
-Children are active participates in theme-based learning activities that provide a motivating context for targeting individualized goals and general language, social and cognitive skills.
+Children are active participants in theme-based learning activities that provide a motivating context for targeting individualized goals and general language, social and cognitive skills.
 Children immediately apply what they are learning in multiple contexts.
 For more information about our Achievements Groups, click here.